Over Hadstenvej 42

-The amendments will officially enter into force on 1 January 2021 and consist of three phases implemented between 1 July 2021 and 1 July 2023.
-The directive, which enters into force on 1 January 2021, applies to induction motors for continuous operation via the mains and which have 2, 4, 6 or 8 poles and a power output between 0.12 kW and 1000 kW.
+The amendments officially entered into force on 1 January 2021 and consist of three phases implemented between 1 July 2021 and 1 July 2023.
+The directive, which entered into force on 1 January 2021, applies to induction motors for continuous operation via the mains and which have 2, 4, 6 or 8 poles and a power output between 0.12 kW and 1000 kW.

 In particular, there are three points to pay special attention to in relation to the new rules: